lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

 `android-build/assets/lib/*`, `lisp/ini.lisp`, `build/main.cpp` to be able to
 install Quicklisp and Swank.

+For an example of the above (including a very basic REPL, hidden by default), please see example `../sokoban-repl`.

 Then, after having developed a working desktop version, you can try to change things (using Slime) directly on the device (using `qml-get`, `qml-set`, `qml-call` etc.); just make sure to set an `objectName` to every QML item you